It will be decided at the last minute if Dak Prescott plays

 If Prescott does not play, Cooper Rush would start for the first time in his career and Will Grier would act as a backup.
 Yes Prescott begins, then it is possible that Cowboys have all three quarterbacks ready.

-Rush took all of the first team’s plays in practice this week, but he has only thrown three passes in his career and none since his rookie season in 2017.
+Rush took every first-team play in practice this week, but he has only thrown three passes in his career and none since his rookie season in 2017.

 “This is what you work for as a gamer,” shared Rush.
 “This is what you want to do.
 You want to go out and play on Sunday.
 You’ve wanted to do it all your life, and for that you work hard.
 So it would mean a lot to be out there with my teammates and keep this going.”